 Previous studies: Duke University, Biomedical/Electrical Engineering, and US Naval Postgraduate School, Electrical and Electronics Engineering

 David joined LGO after serving as an officer in the US Navy nuclear surface fleet.
 Following graduation, he joined Amazon through the Pathways Program, and took on increasingly broad operations responsibilities in three different Amazon fulfillment centers.
-In 2021 he joined the Amazon Logistics organization as a Senior Manager.
+In 2021 he joined the Amazon Logistics organization as a Senior Manager, transitioning in 2023 to a Principal role.